BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-07-08-encrypt-aws-amis.md

 To build our AMI, Packer launches an EC2 in a "builder" account, then a snapshot is created and copied in needed regions.
 To use this AMI, "user" accounts are listed in the [AMI allowed users](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/sharingamis-explicit.html).

 With account EBS encryption enabled, snapshots are now encrypted.
 The default behavior is to use the account’s default KMS Key.
-Our first “easy” drawback while trying to build new AMI with Packer was the following error message:r :
+Our first “easy” drawback while trying to build new AMI with Packer was the following error message :

 ```
 Error Copying AMI (ami-xxxxxx) to region (xx-xxx-x): InvalidRequest: Snapshot snap-xxxxxxx is encrypted.
 Creating an unencrypted copy from an encrypted snapshot is not supported.
 ```

-To avoid that, we enabled AMI encryption with Packer, but It resulted in another error :
+To avoid that, we enabled AMI encryption with Packer, but it resulted in another error :

 ```
 Error modify AMI attributes: InvalidParameter: Snapshots encrypted with the AWS Managed CMK can't be shared.